Under 2 hours

 - Clean your pan while it’s still hot, but not straight off the stove.

-- Use a mild scrubbing sponge to clean your pan.
+- Use a mild scrubbing sponge to clean it.

-- For more difficult messes, soak your pan with hot water and dish soap.
+- For more difficult messes, soak the pan with hot water and dish soap.

 - Once your pan is spotless, rinse it clean with water.